 - Supporting maintaining health and functional capability, through the risk assessment and the early detection of deterioration symptoms of the patients and distress signs of their carers;

-- Providing means for self-care and self-management of chronic conditions, through the development of social networking as well as educational tools;
+- Providing the means for the self-care and the self-management of chronic conditions, through the development social networking as well as educational tools;

 - Providing added value to the individual, leveraging his/her quality of life, and supporting the moral and mental upgrade of both patients and carers;